samdjstevens/ecs-microservices-workshop/docs/cluster.md

         maxAzs: 2
     })

+    new ec2.BastionHostLinux(this, 'Bastion', { vpc })

-    // Create a new ECS cluster in the VPC const cluster = new ecs.Cluster(this, 'EcsCluster', {
+    const cluster = new ecs.Cluster(this, 'EcsCluster', {
         vpc,
-        clusterName: 'translattr',
+        clusterName: 'translatr',
     })

   }